Dopamine receptors link pathways from ADHD to Parkinson’s and more

 Several nutrients can also support dopamine release, including:

-• Tyrosine, an amino acid that acts as a precursor to dopamine.
+• Tyrosine is an amino acid that acts as a precursor to dopamine.
 Foods highest in tyrosine: cheese, soybeans, beef, lamb, pork, fish, chicken, nuts, eggs, dairy, beans, and whole grains

-• L-theanine, another precursor to dopamine.
+• L-theanine is another precursor to dopamine.
 Foods highest in L-theanine: green tea, black tea and mushrooms.

-• Phosphatidylserine, a phospholipid abundant in the brain and nervous system.
+• Phosphatidylserine is a phospholipid abundant in the brain and nervous system that stimulates dopamine production and release.
 Small amounts are in the following foods: soybeans, fish, eggs and organ meats.
 PS supplements are derived from sunflower lecithin, soy, cabbage and fish.

-• Vitamin D, a nutrient that has a positive effect on dopamine synthesis and levels.
+• Vitamin D has a positive effect on dopamine synthesis and levels.
 Foods highest in vitamin D: cod liver oil, trout, salmon, white mushrooms, fortified milk and plant-based beverages, sardines, eggs

-• Vitamins B5 and B6, nutrients needed to make dopamine.
+• Vitamins B5 and B6 are needed to make dopamine.
 Foods highest in B5: shitake mushrooms, salmon, avocado, chicken, lean beef, sunflower seeds, whole milk.
 Foods highest in B6: salmon, avocado, spinach, beef liver, sunflower seeds

-• Magnesium, a mineral important for dopamine production.
+• Magnesium is an important mineral for dopamine production.
 Foods highest in magnesium: pumpkin and chia seeds, almonds, spinach, cashews, peanuts, soy milk, black beans

 Editor’s note: Did you know that when you take your body from acid to alkaline you can boost your energy, lose weight, soothe digestion, avoid illness and achieve wellness?
 Click here to discover The Alkaline Secret to Ultimate Vitality and revive your life today!